 Reading the tributes amidst the still-rising smoke and dust at Ground Zero was harrowing.
 As a young man, I had been looking forward to writing stuff that would comfort people and encourage them to be kinder to each other, to make the world a more interesting, peaceful place.
 It suddenly seemed a most naive, childish ambition, and my motivation to write faltered badly.

 Back in the MOT garage, I scribbled as many notes as I could fit within the confines of Ben Affleck’s forehead, before I had to move on to Jennifer Aniston’s dress on the next page of the magazine.
 I inconspicuously removed the notated pages and stuffed them into my pocket before diving back to the Bible.
 Flipping it open randomly landed me in Revelations.

 The words reminded me of the apocalyptic dread I’d felt as I watched the Twin Towers fall on television and being at Ground Zero only a few weeks later.
-It made me wonder whether the apocalypse would take the form of something so awfully spectacular in the physical world or something more esoteric.
+It made me wonder whether the apocalypse would take the form of something as concrete in the physical world or something more esoteric and abstract.
 This imperceptible parasite travelling through airwaves and feeding on higher virtue seemed to me to be a grave, real danger and it was clear that we had all been affected by it.
 Infected by it.